Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Fuck.

 He needed a moment to himself.
-He needed to be...well, Daar.
+He needed to be... well, Daar.
 Just for a moment, before he mentally donned the mantle of Great Father, possibly never to take it off.

 Genshi had been the last to leave the ancient war hall, and had given Daar a sad, solemn and mournful look that practically said *‘farewell, cousin’* as he closed the door behind the departing Champions.